ryanchristo/agent-demo/README.md

 # agentic

-Experimenting with agentic wallets and payments.
+Exploring agentic wallets and payments.

 ### a2a